Brooke-Lin/NIT6150-AdvancedProject/README.md

 **Live Demo Link**
 -
 Note: This prototype is designed specifically for mobile devices.
-For the best experience, open the demo link in your browser's developer tools and select a device such as iPhone 12 or iPhone Pro to preview the mobile layout.
+For the best experience, open the demo link in your browser's developer tools and select a device such as iPhone 12 Pro or iPhone 14 Pro Max to preview the mobile layout.

 **Project Motivation**
 -